mse150s20/p2-kinetics/README.md

 # Overview of Code
 This code describes and models the current coronavirus (COVID-19) pandemic in the state of Idaho.
 With this, we hope to provide information on how well Idaho is dealing with COVID-19.

-It models the pandemic in Idaho as a kinetics function of time in days, with equations that model the uninfected, infected, recovered, and dead populations in Idaho.
+It models the pandemic in Idaho as a kinetics function of time in days, with equations that model the uninfected, infected, recovered, and fatalities in Idaho.

 # Software Requirements
 This code requires access to a command line terminal and to have a github account to access the p2-kinetics repository, for the purpose of collaboration.
 For this program to run, python must be installed on the local machine.
 To download Python, go to terminal, type in the command line "apt-get install python".
 This will start downloading Python onto the local machine.
 Your computer will ask a few permission questions and you will have to let it install Python onto the local machine.